kyma-project/test-infra/cmd/image-builder/README.md

 ## Quickstart guide

-To build an image in a SLC-29 compliant way, use image-builder with ado backend in your prowjob for building images.
+To build an image in an SLC-29 compliant way, use image-builder with ADO backend in your prowjob for building images.
 Following is an example of prowjob for building image with ado backend:

 ```yaml